rahulagarwal0605/interview-creation-portal/README.md

 # interview-creation-portal
-Using this app admins can create interviews by selecting participants, interview start time and end time
+Using this app admins can create interviews by selecting participants, interview start time and end time.